BACK TO TOP

 Street Parade, Moscow, USSR

 The marchers are members of Komsomol, the Communist youth league.
 They carry targets that show off their marksmanship.
+In the mid 1930’s the USSR and Japan had an ongoing border dispute.
 The figure on the targets represents a Japanese soldier.
-In the mid 1930’s the USSR and Japan had an ongoing border dispute.

 Read NOTES